-Sensory Play Activity for Children: Sensory Wall Mosaic Art
+Math Art Play Activity for Children: Sensory Wall Mosaic Art

 Emma helped me use masking tape to place several feet of contact paper sticky side out.
 We then used foam blocks and pattern blocks to create mosaics on our dining room wall!

 Once up, both foam blocks and pattern blocks stay for hours (it’s been over 48 hours now, and they’ve remained stuck to our wall without any trouble).
-At first, I worried that the contact paper might ruin the wooden blocks, but it doesn’t seem to be causing any trouble.
+At first, I worried that the contact paper might ruin the wooden blocks, but it doesn’t seem to be cause any trouble.